Policy and procedures for the recognition of prior learning (RPL) - 2023/24

 5.3 In cases of credit transfer, only marks awarded by UEA for the course/award being studied will be included in the progression decisions, calculation and classification of the final award.
 Credit transferred from another HEI will be treated as though obtained on a pass/fail basis and is not used to calculate the final award.

-5.4 Table showing level of APCL/credit transfer permitted
+5.4 Level of APCL/credit transfer permitted

-Bachelors and Integrated Masters courses
+Bachelors and Integrated Masters courses:

 For APCL and credit transfer for undergraduate Honours degree courses and Integrated Masters degrees, a candidate must normally attain the final 240 credits at UEA (or the final 360 credits in the case of degree courses comprising 480 credits).